The board outside Mrs. Manelski’s office offers many resources for students. (Stella W. '19)

 October 8, 2018

 Mental health is one of the most pressing issues amongst students in America today.
 On October 2nd in Roberto Hall, Padua began a series of discussions on mental illness and suicide with a talk given by the Mental Health Association in Delaware.
+Registered psychologists like the ones at Psychologist Malvern are instrumental in providing the necessary support and interventions to address these critical issues.

 “Suicide awareness and prevention go hand-in-hand,” said senior Andréa Reynolds.
 “Spreading awareness will reduce the stigma on mental illness, and in effect, people who are struggling will be more inclined to reach out for help.
 I believe that the most important step toward suicide prevention is creating a society that understands and is supportive.”
+One may seek help from mental health counseling Fairfax Virginia.

 Guidance counselors Ms. Tabolt and Ms. Fenimore attended a program run by the Mental Health Association in Delaware on student mental health over the summer, and feel it is crucial to begin the conversation here at Padua.
 However, talking about suicide is not easy.